-Weekly reading materials will be made available and sent to course participants every week.
+Weekly reading materials will be made available on Moodle every week.
 Please note that the HKU library has in its collection various monographs, edited books, journals pertinent to this course.
 Some of them are retrievable under the call number [420.9].

 The course will enable students

 - To critically engage with historical linguistics as a field and with the various assumptions about the ontology of language and languages

 - To get an understanding of the main periods of English and of some of its major structural developments.

 - To familiarize themselves with the various approaches to language and change